alan-turing-institute/defining-done/README.md

 When collaborating to release an open tool, how to define objectives and judge when you're done.

-This document draft was produced as part of the [Accelerating AI in Arts and Humanities project](https://github.com/alan-turing-institute/Hut23/issues/1049) and first trialled with [Alto2Txt](https://github.com/Living-with-machines/alto2txt).
+This document draft was produced as part of the [Accelerating AI in Arts and Humanities project](https://github.com/alan-turing-institute/Hut23/issues/1049) and first trialled with [Alto2Txt](https://github.com/Living-with-machines/alto2txt), the first draft made by [@LydiaFrance](https://www.github.com/lydiafrance).
 In AAAH the objective is to join tools within Digital Arts and Humanities and get them ready for open release and distribution.
 Working for short periods on tools makes scoping challenging and so we developed a framework to assist conversations with external collaborators.

 With further discussions within the REG there is interest in expanding this discussion more broadly about how we define done when working on projects.